 Tilapia is a white, flaky fish that has a mild flavor.
 That means it is perfect for absorbing all the delicious smoke.

-While it’s tilapia is not considered a fatty fish, it does contain has more omega-3 fats than chicken, pork, beef, or turkey.
-This can also help keep the fish during the smoke.
-You can also try smoking other like salmon, carp, and trout.
+While it’s tilapia is not considered a fatty fish, it does contain more omega-3 fats than chicken, pork, beef, or turkey.
+This can also help keep the fish moist during the smoke.
+You can also try smoking others like salmon, carp, and trout.

 3 Tips to Smoking Tilapia Fillets Perfectly